 On the 11th hour of the 11th day of the 11th month of 1918, the incessant boom of artillery abruptly went silent along the Western Front in France.

 An American medical officer, Stanhope Bayne-Jones, suddenly could hear water dripping off a bush next to him.
 “It seemed mysterious, queer, unbelievable,” he later recalled, according to an account on the U.S. National Library of Medicine website.
 “All of the men knew what the silence meant, but nobody shouted or threw his hat in the air.”
 It took hours for the reality to sink in.
-World War I—the bloodiest conflict so far in human history, with more than with more than 8.5 million military casualties—had finally ended.
+World War I—the bloodiest conflict so far in human history, with more than 8.5 million military casualties—had finally ended.

 But the war ended with an armistice, an agreement in which both sides agree to stop fighting, rather than a surrender.
 For both sides, an armistice was the fastest way to end the war's misery and carnage.

 By November 1918, both the Allies and Central Powers who’d been battering each other for four years were pretty much out of gas.
 German offensives that year had been defeated with heavy casualties, and in late summer and fall, the British, French and U.S. forces had pushed them steadily back.
 With the United States able to send more and more fresh troops into combat, the Germans were outmatched.
 As Germany’s allies crumbled around them as well, the war’s outcome seemed clear.

 Even so, both sides were ready for the carnage to stop.
 “An invasion of Germany would have required too much in terms of morale, logistics and resources,” explains Guy Cuthbertson of Liverpool Hope University and author of Peace at Last: A Portrait of Armistice Day, 11 November 1918.
 Beyond that, “where would it end?
 Berlin is a long way from France.”
 Instead, “There was a need to end the war as soon as possible as long as the Allies could achieve peace with victory.”